-- During operation, if the Red and Yellow LED's light together: - Check the assembly of the torch consumables.
+- · Clean spatter and scale from the nozzle frequently. - During operation, if the Parts in Place Yellow LED light together: - Check the assembly of the torch consumables.
 If they are not properly in place, the machine will not start.
 Make sure that the shield cup is hand tight.
-Do not use pliers or over tighten. - Check the conditions of the inside of the nozzle.
-If debris has collected, rub the electrode on the inside bottom of the nozzle to remove any oxide layer that may have built up.
-Refer to "Suggestions for Extra Utility from the TOMAHAWKTM 625 system". - Check the condition of the electrode.
-If the end has a crater-like appearance, replace it along with the nozzle.
+Do not use pliers or over tighten. - Check the conditions on the inside of the nozzle.
+If debris has collected, rub the inside of the nozzle to remove any oxide layer that may have built up.
+Refer to "Suggestions for Extra Utility from the Tomahawk® 1000 system". - Check the condition of the electrode.
+If the end has a craterlike appearance, replace it along with the nozzle.
 The maximum wear depth of the electrode is approximately .062".
-A green and erratic arc will indicate definite electrode failure and the electrode should be replaced immediately.

-- Replace the nozzle when the orifice exit is eroded away or oval shaped. - After the problem is found, or if there is nothing apparently wrong, reset the machine by turning the power switch OFF and then ON again.
+A green and erratic arc will indicate definite electrode failure and the electrode should be replaced immediately. - Replace the nozzle when the orifice exit is eroded away or oval shaped. - After the problem is found, or if there is nothing apparently wrong, the machine may need to be reset by turning the power switch OFF and then ON again.
 (It is possible for electrical noise to trip the safety circuit on rare occasions.
 This should not be a regular occurrence.) - If the machine does not reset or continues to trip, consult the Troubleshooting Section. - Use the proper cutting procedures referred to in Procedure Recommendations.